Mount Rushmore: Concept, design and funding

-Borglum rejected Robinson's original plan of depicting characters from the Old West, such as Lewis and Clark, Red Cloud, Sacagawea, John C. Fremont, and Crazy Horse, and instead decided to depict four American presidents: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.
+Borglum rejected Robinson's original plan of depicting characters from the Old West, such as Lewis and Clark, Red Cloud, Sacagawea, John C. Fremont, and Crazy Horse, and instead decided to depict four U.S. presidents: George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.
 The four presidential faces were said to be carved into the granite with the intention of symbolizing "an accomplishment born, planned, and created in the minds and by the hands of Americans for Americans".

 Senator Norbeck and Congressman William Williamson of South Dakota introduced bills in early 1925 for permission to use federal land, which passed easily.
 South Dakota legislation had less support, only passing narrowly on its third attempt, which Governor Gunderson signed into law on March 5, 1925.
 The approval came without any allocated funds, however, leaving the project to be financed by private sources.
-Private funding came slowly and Borglum invited President Calvin Coolidge to the dedication ceremony, at which he promised federal funding.
-The dedication ceremony was held on August 10, 1927, and carving of the sculpture got underway in October 4.
+Private funding came slowly, and Borglum invited President Calvin Coolidge to the dedication ceremony, at which he promised federal funding.
+The dedication ceremony was held on August 10, 1927, and carving of the sculpture got underway on October 4.
 The Mount Rushmore National Memorial Act, which authorized up to $250,000 in matching funds, was introduced to Congress in 1928 and signed into law by Coolidge on February 25, 1929, just before leaving office.
 The 1929 presidential transition to Herbert Hoover delayed funding until an initial federal match of $54,670.56 was acquired.